Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Analysis and Proofs

 hence

 as can be verified directly.

 Let us consider the matrix

-where $\vec{1}$ is the column vector of all $1$s and $\vec{\delta}$ is the column vector obtained by stacking $\delhg$ on $\delhf.$ This matrix is invertible, i.e., its determinant is non-zero.
-To see this note that $M$ is a positive stochastic matrix $M\vec{1} = \vec{1}$ and by the Perron-Frobenious theorem all other eigenvalues of $M$ have magnitude strictly less than $1.$ It follows that $\vec{1}$ is the unique right null vector of $H(\zf,\zg)$ (up to scaling) and that $\vec{\delta}$ is the corresponding left null vector.
-The left subspace orthogonal to $\vec{1}$ is invariant under $H(\zf,\zg).$ It now follows that $H(\zf,\zg) + \vec{1}\vec{\delta}^T$ has no left null vector and is therefore invertible.
+where $\vec{\delta}$ is the column vector obtained by stacking $\delhg$ on $\delhf.$ We claim that this matrix is invertible, i.e., its determinant is non-zero.
+To see this note that $M^2$ is a block diagonal matrix where the diagonal blocks are positive stochastic matrices.
+It follows from the Perron-Frobenius theorem that $M^2$ has eigenvectors \( \vec{1}_{\Kf+\Kg} = \) and \(

+\) both with eigenvalue $1$ and that all other eigenvalues have magnitude strictly less than $1.$ Correspondingly, $M$ has the above eigenvectors with eigenvalues $1$ and $-1$ respectively and all other eigenvalues have magnitude less than $1.$ It follows that $\vec{1}_{\Kf+\Kg}$ is the unique right null vector of $H(\zf,\zg)$ (up to scaling) and that $\vec{\delta}$ is the corresponding left null vector.
+The left subspace orthogonal to $\vec{1}_{\Kg+\Kf}$ is invariant under $H(\zf,\zg).$ It now follows that $H(\zf,\zg) + \vec{1}_{\Kg+\Kf}\vec{\delta}^T$ has no left null vector and it is therefore invertible.

 Now, consider the differential equation